 If you are looking for other options to add pale tones to a wreath, consider integrating white heather or snowberry as both will stand out in darker areas.

-Think outside of the green box when selecting or foraging for your foliage.
+Think outside of the green box when selecting or foraging for your fall mantel ideas.
 Add an unexpected, but still naturalistic, touch by incorporating seed heads into your fall wreaths and garlands.

 Fall wreaths don’t always have to be laden with foliage – for a delicate take on the tradition, instead choose a simple brass hoop adorned with a single sprig of fir.
 While this option uses a candleholder hoop for added glow, you can just use foliage.